Loop by K&R #2

 3. It Looks Better with Age

 Unlike jeans that come pre-faded (and look the same on everyone), raw denim develops character over time.
 The fades, creases, and wear patterns are 100% yours.
-The longer you wear them, the better they look.

 Raw denim care